Rexbeast2/spydoor/README.md

-# Hacking-Scripts
+# spydoor

-This Vulnerability Scanner and Penetration tools can scan and Exploit for XSS, Sql Injection, http crawler and many more #Vulnerabilities
+Is collection of script you ever need to use in cybersecurity world.
+From XSS ,Sql Injection, http crawler and many more Vulnerabilities.
+Can be find using this script in your website and further more it can be used to make it secure.